 DEVIL’S SLIDE, MONTARA

 Directions: Driving from San Francisco, take Highway 1 south through Pacifica.
-Three miles south of the Denny’s restaurant in Linda Mar, turn left (inland or east) on an unmarked road, which takes you to the beach’s parking lot and to a 146-step staircase that leads to the sand.
-Coming from the south on Highway 1, look for a road on the right (east), 1.2 miles north of the Chart House restaurant in Montara.
-Starting this fall, from the north, take Highway 1 through the Devil’s Slide tunnel and then turn left onto the road described above.
-From the south, continue using the above directions.
+Three miles south of the Denny’s restaurant in Linda Mar, at 500 Linda Mar Blvd., Pacifica, and just past and south of the Tom Lantos Tunnels, turn left (inland or east) on an unmarked road, which takes you to the beach’s parking lot on the east side of the highway and to a 146-step staircase that leads to the sand.
+Another lot will “eventually” be opened on the ocean side (please see above).
+Coming from the south on Highway 1, look for a road on the right (east), 1.2 miles north of the old Chart House restaurant in Montara.
 Most naturists use the north end of the beach, which is separated by rocks from the rest of the shore.
+Wait until low tide to make the crossing to the nude area.

 SAN GREGORIO NUDE BEACH, SAN GREGORIO